robgf/AMAPPS/README.md

 - Crew Summary

-4) Entering the data in AMAPPS SQL Server database (formerly the Access "Atlantic_Coast_Surveys" database)
+4) Entering the data in AMAPPS atlantic seabirds SQL Server database (formerly the Access "Atlantic_Coast_Surveys" database)
 --------------------------------------------------------
 **Process:**
 - The AMAPPS database houses all of the AMAPPS data but excludes nonbirds (except for boats).
 Nonbird and offline data are saved seperately or in the Misc_observations table of the database.
 The database includes tables for  "Crew_Information", "Observations", "Survey_Information", "Tracks", and "Transect_Information".